Rag (student society): Rag Week

 Traditionally fundraising activities have centred on an annual Rag Week, with events each day for the week.
 While some Rags are only active for this week, others use "Rag Week" as their flagship week to encourage participation for the whole year.

 Rag mag

 A rag mag is a small booklet traditionally filled with (now politically incorrect) humour which was sold to the local community during rag week.
 Possibly some university rags with a strong local tradition still sell their rag mags, however the majority of others use theirs more as information-tools for new students wanting to know more about rag.

 An issue of a rag mag dating from 1923, called Goblio, is in the archives of the University of Southampton.
-The University of Manchester published its Red Rag in 1924, and provides digital access to a selection of early magazines.
+The University of Manchester published its Rag Rag in 1924, and provides digital access to a selection of early magazines.
 Sheffield University Rag's Twikker was first produced in 1925.
 Queen's University Belfast holds a fairly complete set of rag magazines in its archives, with 81 different copies of PTQ (Pro Tanto Quid – taken from the city's motto "Pro tanto quid retribuamus") from 1927.